Ekiiiim/IntegerSort-LCI/README.md

 without materializing a second array.
 The view is valid only during the receive callback; copy any records that must be retained after the callback returns.

+`am_exchange_start` is the primary asynchronous API.
+It returns an exchange handle so callers can create worker-local senders, drive progress, wait for completion, and collect profiling data explicitly.
+This form is intended for dynamic task graphs, work queues, and applications that need custom exchange lifecycles.

-`am_exchange_until` is the primary fork-join bulk API.
+`am_exchange_until` is a convenience API for fork-join bulk phases.
 Its `send_phase` receives `run_worker`; each application worker calls `run_worker(worker_index, produce)`, and `produce(am_send)` submits typed records.
-The call includes registration, sender aggregation, progress, completion, and profiling, and returns an `AmExchangeProfile` after completion.
+The call creates the asynchronous exchange internally, includes registration, sender aggregation, progress, completion, and profiling, and returns an `AmExchangeProfile` after completion.
 Every runtime rank must call it in the same order.

 Every rank must call `run_worker` at least once, including ranks with no outgoing records, so that each rank participates in progress. `send_phase` must wait for and join all `run_worker` calls before returning. `produce` and `am_send` must not escape their `run_worker` invocation.
 Concurrent calls must use distinct worker indices, and each index must remain stable for the full `run_worker` invocation.
 Each index maps modulo `device_count`; when profiling is enabled, it must be less than `profiling.worker_count`.
 A single worker is valid only when it produces all outgoing records for its rank.

 All participating workers, including progress-only workers, must launch concurrently because `run_worker` blocks until global completion.
 The application owns the worker threads and may use OpenMP or any other thread model; `am_handler` and `is_done` can run concurrently with those workers, so all application state they share must be thread-safe.
 Callable construction must not throw.
 Errors after registration are fail-fast: the library terminates rather than attempting distributed cancellation.

-`am_exchange_start` remains the advanced API for dynamic tasks, work queues that cannot guarantee concurrent producer participation, and custom exchange lifecycles.
-Its callers own sender creation, progress, completion, and finalization.
+Use `am_exchange_start` when the application needs direct control over sender creation, progress, completion, and finalization.
+Use `am_exchange_until` when the exchange is a single fork-join phase and the wrapper's worker contract fits the application.

 ## Threading and Progress